rajeshk7/Retiming_Using_ML/README.md

 - Finally the samples available in hand are too aren’t enough for the model to get trained

 ### Why proper representation is important ?

+Here the circuit has to be represented properly so that we can extract all the essential features required Without proper representation training of the model will be incomplete which will result in inaccurate prediction

+Moreover, in representation learning, without having a proper representation of the circuit our model will oversimplify the problem (underfitting)